psimcikova/coderslab_final_project/README.md

 ## Key Features

-* Data cleaning and preprocessing
+* Using precleaned and preprocessed data
 * Exploratory data analysis (EDA)
 * Static visualizations using Matplotlib and Seaborn
 * Interactive charts using Plotly